fefa4ka/traffic-light-detector-backend/README.md

     - `longitude` (float)

-## Tasks to complete
-- [ ] Docker with Mosquitto
+## Implementation Plan

+1. **MQTT Broker Setup**
+   - Deploy a Mosquitto MQTT broker to receive telemetry from traffic lights.

+2. **Telemetry Listener**
-- [ ] Script that listens to Mosquitto and stores telemetry in a database
+   - Implement a service that subscribes to MQTT topics and stores received messages in a database.

-- [ ] Script that aggregates distinct channels of light for specific traffic lights
-- [ ] Backend that retrieves the latest traffic light status
+3. **Traffic Light Aggregation**
+   - Develop a script to process raw telemetry and group light signals into logical traffic lights.

+4. **Backend API**
+   - Build a REST API to provide real-time traffic light statuses.

+5. **Prediction Module**
-- [ ] Script that calculates the prediction of the next traffic light change
+   - Implement an algorithm to estimate the next expected light change timing from stored data.

+6. **Deployment and Monitoring**
+   - Containerize services, configure logging, and ensure system reliability.